githubmarker/arp242.net/_posts/stupid-light.md

 Including a huge library may be overkill for what you need from it; you can perhaps just copy that one function out of there, or reimplement your own if it's simple enough.
-But this only a good idea if you can do it *well* and ensure it's actually correct (are you *sure* all edge cases are handled correctly?)
+But this is only a good idea if you can do it *well* and ensure it's actually correct (are you *sure* all edge cases are handled correctly?)
 Otherwise it just becomes stupid light.